mmbman/Katagiri/annotated-fukanzazengi.md

 > The way is originally perfect and all-pervading.
 How could it be contingent on practice and realization?

 - “Practice and realization” is a translation of *shushō* (修證).
 This important term appears several times in *Fukanzazengi*; here it is also translated as “practice-realization” and “practicing and realizing.”
 Elsewhere it is sometimes translated as “practice-enlightenment.”
-- The meaning of *shō* (證) – often translated as “realization” – should not be taken for granted.
-Katagiri Roshi gave an entire talk on the meaning of *shō* – and its distinction from *kaku* and *satori*, which are also sometimes translated as “enlightenment.”
+- The meaning of *shō* (證), often translated as “realization,” should not be taken for granted.
+Katagiri Roshi gave an entire talk on the meaning of *shō*, and its distinction from *kaku* and *satori*, which are also sometimes translated as “enlightenment.”
 See [“*Shōbōgenzō Bendōwa*: Dōgen's Questions & Answers – Talk 5”](1987-03-15-Bendowa-Talk-5).
 - The oneness of practice and realization is often presented as a key point of Dōgen’s teaching, if not his key point, period.
 On the statement “to think practice and realization are not one is a heretical view” from *Bendōwa*, see [“*Shōbōgenzō Bendōwa*: Dōgen's Questions & Answers – Talk 4”](1987-03-14-Bendowa-Talk-4).

 > The true vehicle is self-sufficient.
 What need is there for special effort?